What is a LIT and What Can They Do?

 When contacting any Debt Relief service, it is highly recommended that you ask if they are a LIT.
 By asking that question initially, you can weed through who is and who isn’t a Licensed Insolvency Trustee (formerly known as bankruptcy trustee), save yourself valuable time, money, and any other unnecessary fees they may charge.

-5. How do I find a licensed insolvency trustee?
+5. How do I find a Licensed Insolvency Trustee?

-There are several ways to find a licensed insolvency trustee:
+There are several ways to find a Licensed Insolvency Trustee

 Contact Bromwich+Smith, a reputable firm specializing in debt relief solutions.

-Search online for "licensed insolvency trustee" or "office of the superintendent of Bankruptcy Canada" using search engines like Google.
+Search online for "Licensed Insolvency Trustee" or "office of the superintendent of Bankruptcy Canada" using search engines like Google.

 Reach out to organizations that provide information and resources on managing debt for recommendations and referrals.